jongwoojeff/google-image-scraper/README.md

 3. chromedriver (https://chromedriver.chromium.org/downloads)

 ## Issues
 Google often updates its HTML tags or structures to avoid web scrapping.
-This scrapper has been adopted to utilize the most recent changes.
+This scrapper has been adopted the most recent changes.
 However, it may become obsolete with new changes so feel free to pull issues if you encounter one.